mui/material-ui/docs/pages/blog/mui-core-v5.md

 - ⚓️ We have introduced a new release line: v4.x.x-deprecations.x.
 This release line is kept in sync with the latest version of v4 and includes actionable deprecations to ease the migration to v5.
 - The codemod, covered a bit in https://material-ui.com/blog/2021-q2-update/
 - The migration guide

+### Change on the supported platforms

+This breaking change is the opportunity to drop the support of legacy upstream dependencies.

+- We have updated the minimum supported TypeScript version from 3.2 to **3.5**.
+  It aims to match the policy of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), with versions of TypeScript that are less than two years old.
+- We have updated the minimum supported node.js version from 8.0 to **12.17**.
+  It aims to match the [LTS versions that are in maintenance](https://github.com/nodejs/Release#release-schedule) mode.
+- We have updated the minimum supported React version from 16.8 to **17.0**.
+  The breaking changes released between the two versions are [minors](https://reactjs.org/blog/2020/10/20/react-v17.html).
+- We have updated the browsers support.
+  - IE: **partial**.
+We have kept the logic that we added in the past to support IE 11.
+    However, we have stopped active work on it.
+We can't guarentee that it works correctly.
+It's discontinued.
+  - Edge: from 14 to **91**.
+The minimum version is based on Chromium.
+  - Firefox: from 52 to **78**.
+  - Chrome: from 49 to **90**.
+We have [assumed](https://developers.google.com/search/blog/2019/05/the-new-evergreen-googlebot) that Googlebot is always using the latest version of Chrome.
+  - Safari: from 10 to **12.5**

+These changes have allowed us to save [6 kB gzipped](https://github.com/mui-org/material-ui/pull/22814#issuecomment-700995216) on the `@mui/material` package.

 ## Design kits